Hausdorff dimension of limit sets for projective Anosov representations: Introduction

-\end{theo} The groups to which this theorem applies are the fundamental groups of globally hyperbolic Cauchy compact anti-de Sitter spacetimes studied by Mess \cite{mess2007lorentz}.
+The groups to which this theorem applies are the fundamental groups of globally hyperbolic Cauchy compact anti-de Sitter spacetimes studied by Mess \cite{mess2007lorentz}.
 They form a connected component in the space of surface groups embedded in $\SL(2,\R)\times \SL(2,\R) \simeq \SO(2,2)$.
-To our knowledge, this class of example is not covered by the main result of Pozzetti--Sambarino--Wienhard.
+This class of examples is not covered by the main result of Pozzetti--Sambarino--Wienhard \cite{PSW19}\footnote{It is however a particular case of the main result of their new work \cite{PSW19b}.}.

 On the other hand, a Fuchsian group of $\SL(2,\R)$ embedded reducibly in $\SL(3,\R)$ gives an example where $\DimH(\xi^{sym}(\G)) < \delta_{1,2}$.
 Determining a necessary and sufficient criterion for the equality to hold seems difficult.